openlookeng/hetu-core/hetu-docs/en/admin/spill.md

 ### Aggregations

 Aggregation functions perform an operation on a group of values and return one value.
 If the number of groups you\'re aggregating over is large, a significant amount of memory may be needed.
-When spill-to-disk is enabled, if there is not enough memory, intermediate cumulated aggregation results are written to disk.
+When spill-to-disk is enabled, if there is not enough memory, intermediate accumulated aggregation results are written to disk.
 They are loaded back and merged with a lower memory footprint.

 ### Order By